Reading: Practical Part 13. Practical Assessment: Build a Production SDD Pipeline

 • 1: manual_review_floor is preserved;

-Package Clarity — 6 points
+Package clarity — 6 points

 • 1: blockers are separated from improvements;

-What to Do After the Exam
+What to do after the capstone

 • if requirement provenance is most often lost — start with genealogy.md;